BUSINESS WITH PURPOSE - NO COMPROMISES

 Our organic liquorice in Golden Balance is wild harvested from local farmers of the Zaragoza region in northern Spain.

-The community-run farms use a technique known as Forest Gardening, which imitates the native biodiversity of the region’s flora and fauna, by planting in the shade of tree canopies to assist in replenishing the nutrition and moisture of the soil.
+The community-run farms use a technique known as Forest Gardening, which imitates the native biodiversity of the region’s ecosystem, by planting in the shade of tree canopies to assist in replenishing the nutrition and moisture of the soil.
 This farming style goes beyond the conventional monoculture techniques and even beyond our Organic logo.
 Besides guaranteeing pesticide and chemical free production, Analog forestry helps to rebuild a sustainable ecosystem and empowers rural communities.

 “Analog Forestry is a system of ecological restoration that focuses on increasing biodiversity by imitating natural forest systems in order to create economically productive and environmentally mature forests.
 The methodology is based on traditional forest gardens, which are human-created analogs of the natural forest that serve needs such as food, fiber, timber, medicine, and water.”
 (International Analog Forestry Network)